orblivion/ntfy/.sandstorm/metadata/description.md

 This is in the proof-of-concept phase.

+In particular I suspect that it's insecure until I fix something in particular.
+And, if you connect your Android ntfy app to this Sandstorm app, Android apps such as Tusky may *automatically* configure itself to use your server.
+Which means hypothetically your push notification data could be exposed.

+So please use with these concerns in mind!

 # What is this

 It's a push notification service.
 See here for the [main project](https://ntfy.sh).
 It seems that a decent number of apps use it.
 You can host it yourself.
 And hopefully we can make it available for Sandstorm.
 But, it needs a few touches before it's ready to go.